Header: Olympiastadion, in UEFA.com

 Allianz Arena, Munich

 The Allianz Arena was the stadium chosen to hold the first match of the Euro Cup, a game between Germany and Scotland.
-Located in Munich, the stadium was designed by the acclaimed architectural firm Herzog & de Meuron and is one of the most recognisable stadiums in the world.
+Located in Munich, the stadium was designed by the acclaimed architectural firm Herzog & de Meuron and is one of the most recognizable stadiums in the world.
 Completed in 2005, the arena is home to Bayern Munich and is celebrated for its futuristic design, which gave fans an impressive facade.

 Signal Iduna Park, Dortmund